tangodata/draft.tangoandchaos/source/pages/06/06_20_countcompas.md

 Once we've begun to figure out how to stand and step, the next stage is to "dance".
 Most of us start down the tango road with some sort of vision.
 It could be anything from dreams of glory picked up from watching tango in movies and stage shows, to simply wanting to keep from embarrassing ourselves in a milonga.
 Surprisingly, dreams of the first kind are much easier to follow.
 Only a small handful of people actually make a living by performing, but their shows have spawned a worldwide system of classes and workshops for learning stage tango.

 Ironically, however, the techniques needed to become a competent social dancer are more difficult to acquire.
 The problem is that the tango of the milongas isn't made up of figures and embellishments.
-Social tango involves moving around the floor and using the music—and that has very little to do with the patterns that fit so well into the "demonstrate, copy, and memorize" approach of the classroom.
+Social tango involves moving around the floor and using the music -- and that has very little to do with the patterns that fit so well into the "demonstrate, copy, and memorize" approach of the classroom.
 The closer you look at the infinite varieties of good social dancing, the more difficult the task seems.
-It's hard to even know where to begin—but let's see if we can find a place.
+It's hard to even know where to begin -- but let's see if we can find a place.

 ## Counting the _Compás_